If you need funds for

 A Real Estate Agent Talking With A Client

-Normally, when selling a property you will be taxed on the capital gains of the sale.
+Usually, when selling a property, you will be taxed on the capital gains from the sale.

-In a 1031 Exchange, an individual or corporation exchanges a "like-kind" investment property for another investment property of equal or greater value, (you can also exchange multiple properties).
+In a 1031 Exchange, an individual or corporation exchanges a "like-kind" investment property for another property of equal or greater value (you can also exchange multiple properties).

 When done under Section 1031 of the IRS tax code, you can defer paying any capital gains tax into the future.

-This allows you to grow your investment essentially tax free.
+This allows you to grow your investment, which is essentially tax-free.

 This popular and powerful investment tool should be in every real estate investor's toolbox.